-(40) Sixth subparagraph of Article 12d(3) SRMR.
+41 Sixth subparagraph of Article 12d(3) SRMR.

-(41) Article 12d(3) SRMR (the seventh subparagraph sets a default value equal to the post-resolution CBR minus the counter cyclical buffer).
+42 Article 12d(3) SRMR (the seventh subparagraph sets a default value equal to the post-resolution combined buffer requirement minus the counter cyclical buffer).

-(42) To allow 'downstreaming' of the capacity raised by the holding company from external investors (structural subordination).
+43 To allow 'downstreaming' of the capacity raised by the holding company from external investors (structural subordination).